 Knowledge is accumulating at an ever increasing pace in today's world.
 As a result, fostering lifelong learning is regarded as essential for a company's on-going success.
-Individuals continue to learn throughout the course of their working lives.
-Companies support their employees' learning journey by offering a broad spectrum of courses and trainings as part of their management development programs.
+Individuals need to continue learning throughout the course of their working lives.
+Companies support their employees' learning journey by offering a broad spectrum of courses and training programs as part of their management development programs.

-Normally such formal courses and trainings are based on an established template and carried out again and again.
-Often external experts with specific know-how present this knowledge to the participants.
-This may provide the most effective way to promote learning centered around hard facts - such as understanding the latest technical innovations.
-In this learning modus operandi the critical resource is the content expert, not the employee.
+Normally such formal courses and training programs are based on an established template which are carried out repeatedly.
+External experts with specific know-how are often engaged present this knowledge to the participants.
+This top-down approach may provide the most effective way to promote learning centered around hard facts - such as understanding the latest technical innovations.
+However, in this learning modus operandi the critical resource is the content expert, not the employee.

 "An organization's ability to learn and translate that learning into action rapidly, is the ultimate competitive advantage."

 This approach using experts as the agents of learning, persists in employee development programs as the primary way to teach key workplace "soft skills" such as leading teams, dealing with conflict, delegating effectively, giving powerful feedback, leading teams etc. Prestigious universities and leadership institutes offer extensive leadership and management development courses practicing this model of learning.
 Due to cost issues, these courses are typically limited to certain levels within the hierarchy of an organization.

 How could leading edge learning opportunities be made available to a much larger group of employees in a more cost effective way?

 Existing knowledge, work and life experience of employees are often overlooked when training opportunities are offered.
 In fact learning theory has shown that most learning occurs by observing and interacting with the people around us.
 Many leadership and "soft-skill" training programs perceive as a self-evident component of their programs.
 Existing employee knowledge, work and life experience is often overlooked during the development of courses, workshops or training opportunities.